PSP-Archive/PSP-Archive.github.io/_posts/2022-01-09-all-emulators-for-PSP.md

 - [SpiceBoy](https://archive.org/details/spice-boy.-7z) by Arguru.
 Last updated in 2006.
 - [e[mulator]](https://archive.org/details/emulator_082f.7z) by e (T. Kawamorita).
 Last updated in 2006.

-The Gambatte core on RetroArch is also a good options for the titles MasterBoy can't handle.
+The Gambatte core on RetroArch is also a good option for the titles MasterBoy can't handle.

 ### Virtual Boy